tpike3/distributedspace_mesa/README.md

 ### Required Parameters

 **model** - Users must pass in their Mesa model instance.
-DS then make *n* copies of the model and splits the agent population as apprioriate to be on the same portion of the grid.
+DS then make *n* copies of the model and splits the agent population as appropriate to be on the same portion of the grid.

 **step finish function** - Users must pass in a *step finish* function.
 Agents being passed from one processor to another processor make their decisions base don the status of the other processor at the end of the previous step.
 THey then arrive at the end of the next step.
 As the situation of the target location may have changed the step_finish function is necessary to ensure the User understands this and provides processors to minimize impact on emergent behavior.